Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ### Alert Scheduling & Re‑triggering (Global)

-- End‑of‑timeframe evaluation only: if an alert targets 5m, it evaluates and fires at 5‑minute boundaries; similarly for 15m/30m/1h.
+- End‑of‑timeframe evaluation only: a unified scheduler triggers checks on timeframe boundaries (1M/5M/15M/30M/1H/4H/1D).
+Heatmap, RSI, and RSI Correlation are evaluated on TF closes; tick-driven checks are disabled by default.
 - Crossing/Flip triggers: fire when the metric crosses into the condition from the opposite side (or a regime flip occurs), not on every bar while in‑zone.
 - Re‑arm on exit then re‑cross: once fired, do not re‑fire while the condition persists; re‑arm after leaving the zone and fire again only on a new cross‑in.
 Changing the configured threshold re‑arms immediately.
 - Rate limits, cooldowns, concurrency, alert frequency (once/hourly/daily), and quiet‑hours apply consistently across alert types.